Description

 (open in window)

-[01:10] If you haven't set up an email profile, that's okay, and you can leave this box unchecked and use the rest of the settings below.
-I'll need to enter the host name of my SMTP server, so in my case, I'll enter mail-server.
+[01:07] As you're configuring the Alarm Notification Profile, if you've already created an email profile, you won't need to re-enter your SMTP server information.
+Instead, you can just check this box under the email settings and then choose your existing email profile from the dropdown.
+If you haven't set up an email profile, that's fine.
+You can leave this box unchecked and use the rest of the settings below instead.
+I'll need to enter the host name of my SMTP server, so in my case, I'll enter localhost.
 Next, I'll need to specify the port that the SMTP service is running on, and I'll leave the default of 25.
-If my server were to require SSL or TLS, then I can use this checkbox here to make the connection.
-Then I can enter in my username and password.
-The two way settings allow users to respond to the emails that are sent to them and acknowledge alarms through the emails themselves.
-Similarly, the POP3 two way settings give the same functionality, but for POP3 servers.
-If I continue scrolling down, I can tie this notification profile to an audit profile, which allows for email and acknowledgement events to be stored with the associated audit system.
-Finally, the advanced properties allow me to specify a timeout for the SMTP server.
+If my server were to require SSL or TLS, then I could use this checkbox to make the connection.
+I could also enter in my username and password, if any.
+The two-way settings allow users to respond to the emails that are sent to them and acknowledge alarms through the emails themselves.
+Here, the POP3 two-way settings give you the same functionality, but for POP3 servers.

-[02:05] They allow me to enable debug mode, which prints out email session information to the wrapper log.
-And finally, it allows me to enable the use of the STARTTLS command, which will upgrade a connection to an SSL or TLS connection if the server supports it.
-Since I'm finished with my selections, I'll click Create new Alarm notification Profile, and now I have an email notification profile that's ready to use.
+[02:05] If I continue scrolling down, I can tie this notification profile to an audit profile, which allows for email and acknowledgement events to be stored with the associated audit system.
+The Advanced Properties offer several options, including the ability to specify a timeout for the SMTP server.
+They also allow you to enable debug mode, which outputs email session information to the wrapper log.
+Finally, you can enable the use of the STARTTLS command.
+If the server supports it, this will upgrade the connection to use SSL or TLS encryption.
+Since I'm finished with my selections, I'll click Create Alarm Notification Profile, and now I have an email notification profile that's ready to use.

 You are editing this transcript.